encoredev/examples/ts/middleware/README.md

-# Middleware Demo
+# Middleware in Encore.ts

-This is the code example used in the middleware demo [stream](https://www.youtube.com/watch?v=qInxenZVDJs).
-It demonstrates how to implement a simple authorization middleware that only allows users to update themselves while still being able to view other users in the system.
+This examples contains two middleware examples: rate limiting and authorization.
+The rate limiting middleware limits the number of requests a user can make to auth endpoints and the authorization middleware only allows users to update themselves while still being able to view other users in the system.

+Video tutorial of implementing the authorization middleware: https://www.youtube.com/watch?v=qInxenZVDJs

 All endpoints require authentication, pass the string `userid:1` in the authorization header to login as user with id 1.
 Replace 1 with any number.
+Try making two request within 5 seconds to see the rate limiting middleware in action.

+Both middleware are defined in the `encore.service.ts` file.

 **Endpoints:**